satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 ```
 </details>

 That's the "standard library" issue described earlier.
-The `Date` and `string` types causes this drama and we need to stop our processing before entering those types.
+The `Date` and `string` types causes this drama, and we need to stop our processing before entering those types.

 ### Exclude the standard types